Ending Stigma through Collaboration and Lifting All to Empowerment

-“ESCALATE” (Ending Stigma through Collaboration And Lifting All To Empowerment) is a first-of-its kind training and capacity-building initiative specifically designed to address HIV-related stigma that creates barriers at multiple levels of the HIV care continuum.
+ESCALATE (Ending Stigma through Collaboration and Lifting All To Empowerment) is the first-of-its kind training and capacity-building initiative specifically designed to address HIV-related stigma that creates barriers at multiple levels of the HIV care continuum.

 To meet the goals of ESCALATE, NMAC has partnered with Abt Associates (Abt), TRX Development Solutions (TRX), and NORC at the University of Chicago (NORC).

-ESCALATE works across multiple levels of the Ending the HIV Epidemic in the U.S. (EHE) initiative and the HIV National Strategic Plan (HIV Plan) to address internalized and externalized HIV-related stigma within the Health Resources and Services Administration (HRSA) HIV/AIDS Bureau (HAB) Ryan White HIV/AIDS Program (RWHAP):
+ESCALATE works across multiple levels of the Ending the HIV Epidemic in the U.S. (EHE) initiative and the HIV National Strategic Plan (HIV Plan) to address internalized and externalized HIV-related stigma.
+Support is provided to agencies funded by the Health Resources and Services Administration HRSA) HIV/AIDS Bureau's (HAB) Ryan White HIV/AIDS Program (RWHAP).

-ESCALATE provides a three-component program to mitigate and eliminate stigma in HIV-related service provision in the United States.
+The ESCALATE program offers three tracks to mitigate and eliminate stigma in HIV-related service provision in the United States.

-- Technical Assistance (TA): ESCALATE will provide tailored TA to individual organizations by assessing TA needs, aligning TA activities and learning opportunities to those needs, and assessing the impact of TA on organizational behavior and change.
+Technical Assistance (TA): ESCALATE provides tailored TA to individual organizations by assessing TA needs, aligning TA activities and learning opportunities to those needs, and assessing the impact of TA on organizational behavior and change.
 TA participants will be matched with TA Coaches and Subject Matter Experts to address organization-specific goals through intensive 1:1 TA.

-- Learning Collaboratives (LC): ESCALATE will implement two LCs with RWHAP recipients/sub-recipients to address HIV stigma experienced by their staff and clients.
-The first LC (LC1) will run from July 2021 to August 2022 with eight (8) organizations implementing stigma-reduction initiatives.
+Learning Collaboratives (LC): ESCALATE will implement two LCs with RWHAP recipients/sub-recipients to address HIV stigma experienced by their staff and clients.
+The first LC (LC1) will run from October 2021 to November 2022 with up to eight (8) organizations implementing stigma-reduction initiatives.
 LC1 members will participate in a multi-session, facilitated Learning Collaborative focused on stigma and cultural humility.
 LC1 members will have the opportunity to test adaptations to evidence-based stigma-reduction strategies, tools, and practices as well as learn from subject matter experts and peers implementing similar stigma-reduction initiatives with similar populations of focus.

 - NMAC: Training